iotaledger/wasp/readme.md

 ### Run Wasp node

 Note that you need multiple Wasp nodes to form committees for smart contracts.
-Many Wasp nodes can be connected to one Goshimmer instance
+Many Wasp nodes can be connected to one Goshimmer instance.

 Clone `develop` repository of the Wasp: